rundeck/rundeck/docs/en/administration/14-scaling-rundeck.md

 Several examples of clustering and HA are included below.
 The Amazon example represents what can be done in a cloud environment.
 The Apache-Tomcat cluster example reflects what users have done in datacenter environments.
 Finally, some users have implemented their own solutions using basic methods and Rundeck itself.

-##### Amazon EC2/S3/ELB/RDS
+##### Amazon Cloud

-A scalable and available Rundeck service can be created using the standalone Rundeck installation and common AWS services.
+A scalable and available Rundeck service can be created using the standalone Rundeck installation and common Amazon web services.

+A very large SaaS company uses Rundeck as a backend service within a suite of cloud operations tools.
+Users access Rundeck indirectly via a specialized graphic interface which more or less is a pass through, calling various Rundeck WebAPI methods.
+Because these cloud operations tools must support both developers, testers and ops teams around the world, the Rundeck service must be highly available.

+The following frontend and backend services are used in conjunction with Rundeck:

 * Load balancer: Elastic load balancer (sticky session, SSL terminator)
 * Database: RDS (Mysql instance)